Musical hallucinations: Hypoacusis

 Hypoacusis is defined as impairment in hearing or deafness.
-Hypoacusis is one of five etiologies of musical hallucinations, and is the most common in the case studies reviewed by Evers and Ellgers.
-According to Sanchez et al. 2011, there have been suggestions that pontine lesions could alter the central auditory system's function causing hypoacusis and musical hallucinations.
+It was the most common of the five etiologies in the case studies reviewed by Evers and Ellgers.
+According to Sanchez et al. 2011, there have been suggestions that pontine lesions could alter the central auditory system's function, causing hypoacusis and musical hallucinations.

 Psychiatric disorders

 A case study by Janakiraman et al. 2006, revealed a 93‑year‑old woman with major depressive disorder who experienced musical hallucinations while treated with electroconvulsive therapy (ECT).
 Investigators found that the patient's depression symptoms were inversely related to her hallucinations and primarily stemmed from the ECT treatment.
 The patient had no known abnormalities in hearing, suggesting that musical hallucinations could arise from a variety of sources including psychiatric illnesses.
 After a complete course of ECT, her hallucinations dissipated, also suggesting that they can be acute.

 According to Evers and Ellgers, some other major psychiatric disorders that contribute to musical hallucinations include schizophrenia and depression.
 Some patients who have schizophrenia experience musical hallucinations due to their ongoing psychosis, but there are some cases that do so without psychosis.
 There are also a very small percentage of musical hallucination cases due to obsessive-compulsive disorder (OCD).

 Several different types of psychiatric disorders can be precursors for Musical Hallucinations. according to Blom and Coebergh, Bipolar Disorder and personality disorders can increase the chances of musical hallucinations.
 Likewise, cocaine dependence can elevate the symptoms.